101companies/101repo/technologies/GeFLo/README.md

 ## Example call

+	# preferred:
+	locator.py data/company.rb data/cut.geflo data/cut.lines

+	# alternative:
-	java -jar geflo.jar data/cut.geflo data/company.rb.summary.json
+	java -jar geflo.jar data/company.rb data/cut.geflo data/cut.lines

 # Building

 The tool can be builded by calling:

+	# preferred:
+	make Locator

+	# alternative:
+	mkdir bin
+	javac \
+		-nowarn \
-	javac -classpath src -encoding UTF-8 src/geflo/main/Main.java
+		-encoding UTF-8 \
+		-classpath src;libs/* \
+		-d bin \
+		src/geflo/main/*.java

 # Testing

-There is one class with several test cases: "geflo.main.TestOnExampleScript"
+There is one class with several test cases for geflo pattern matching: "geflo.main.TestOnExampleScript".

+Furthermore there are in the sub directory "data" some example files, which could be used to test the command line interface.
+Therefore you can either use the Makefile or the main method of the class "geflo.main.MainTester".

-You can run it by calling:
+You can run the tests by calling:

+	# full test:
+	make test

+	# jUnit-only:
 	java -cp libs/junit-4.10.jar;src org.junit.runner.JUnitCore src/geflo/main/TestOnExampleScript.java

+	# CLI-only:
+	java -cp bin geflo.main.MainTester

 # Architecture

 The locator is essentially coded in Java; see package geflo.
+For tokenize script files, there exists a php proxy to megalib, which is called "megalibProxy.php".
+It includes the megalib library, which itself uses GeSHi to tokenize scripts.

 Tested with JavaSE-1.6.0_31.